xtremind/tmber/README.md

 - [x] disconnect will remove player from game
 - [x] add a bot in a waiting game
 - [x] remove a bot in a waiting game
+- [x] if too many player/bot a game, refresh game list without it

 ## IN PROGRESS

 ## BLOCKED

 ## TODO

-- [ ] if too many player a game, refresh game list without it
 - [ ] scene "game"
 - [ ] disconnect a known player inside a running game by replacing by a bot
 - [ ] reconnect a known player to a running game